-It’s easier to connect, isn’t it?
-You know, today is a much smaller world, the social comment and asking for help, we can connect, reach, find a solution, respond, blag, influence and much more in the big wide world, through small deeds.
-Through reaching out for support.
+It’s easier to connect now, isn’t it?
+Social media brings us a much broader world, that’s easier to connect.
+We can ask for help, we can connect, reach-out, find a solution, respond, blag, influence and much more in the big wide world, through small deeds, just by reaching out for support.

-Yet for some, reaching out is not an option, they stick to the familiar working routine and if that’s predominantly by themselves, finding satisfaction in business, let alone the pay-day is tough.
+Not so for everyone though.
+Some find reaching out is just not an option, they stick to the familiar working routine, and if that’s predominantly their own company they’re keeping, finding satisfaction in business, let alone the pay-day, is tough.

 By reaching out we learn more.
 We earn more.

-It wasn’t always like that for me, I was brought up to ‘keep my nose out,’ or ‘don’t offer until advice is asked for.’
-I didn’t heed that advice long, I’ve become more comfortable now when offering experience and support to my trusted community.
+It wasn’t always like that for me.
+I was brought up to ‘keep my nose out,’ or ‘don’t offer until advice is asked for.’
+I didn’t heed that advice long, because through sharing I’ve become more comfortable offering experience and support to my trusted community.

 I enjoy the business I’m in because I’ve embraced change.
 By simply being available … and listening … I’ve become credible and so I’ve become more passionate about my offer.